Q: What is AWS Systems Manager?

 AWS Systems Manager is the operations hub for AWS that enables you to manage your Cloud and hybrid infrastructure with ease.
-Using Systems Manager, you can diagnose and resolve operational issues related to AWS resources in a central location (using Systems Manager OpsCenter) and see a dashboard of your operations data across your AWS accounts and Regions (using Systems Manager Explorer).
+Using Systems Manager, you can diagnose and resolve operational issues related to your resources on AWS and in multicloud and hybrid environments in a central location (using Systems Manager OpsCenter) and see a dashboard of your operations data across your AWS accounts and Regions (using Systems Manager Explorer).
 AWS Security Hub is used by security and compliance professionals and by DevOps engineers to continuously monitor and improve the security posture of their AWS accounts and resources.
 Most customers segregate their security issues (e.g., Amazon S3 buckets publicly accessible or crypto-mining detected on Amazon EC2 instances) and operational issues (e.g., under-utilized Amazon Redshift instances or over-utilized Amazon EC2 instances) because security issues are sensitive and typically have different access requirements.
 As a result, they use Security Hub to understand, manage, and remediate their security issues, and they use Systems Manager to understand, manage, and remediate their operational issues.
 We also recommend that you use Security Hub for more specialized views into your security posture.

 When the same engineers work on both security and operational issues, it can help to consolidate them in a single location.
 You can do that by opting in for findings to be sent to Systems Manager OpsCenter and Explorer, where engineers can investigate and remediate security issues alongside operational issues, using Systems Manager Automation runbooks.